Wondershare Recoverit

 1. Open Settings on your PC.

-2. Go to the Update & Security section and click Backup in the left-side menu.
+2. Go to Update & Security and select Backup.

-3. Under the Back up using File History section, click on More Options.
+3. Under Back up using File History, click More options.

 back up using file history

-4. Click on Restore files from a current backup in the pop-up menu.
+4. Choose Restore files from a current backup.

 restore lost hard drive data

-How To Format a Hard Drive Without Any Data Loss
+How To Format a Hard Drive Without Data Loss

 format hard disk without losing data